satisfice/jq_cookbook/README.md

 *jQ file:* A file with the extension JQ from this repo.

-*Optional Parameter:* Some of the JQ files, here take a parameter.
+*Optional Parameter:* Some of the JQ files, here, require a parameter.

 *JSON file:* Any JSON file you want to process.